outsidedav/swift/cloudnative/healthcheck.md

 ## Recommendations for readiness and liveness probes

-Readiness checks must include the viability of connections to downstream services in their result if there isn’t an acceptable fallback for when the downstream service is unavailable.
+Readiness checks must include the viability of connections to downstream services in their result if an no acceptable fallback exists for when the downstream service is unavailable.
 This doesn't mean calling the health check that is provided by the downstream service directly, as infrastructure checks that for you.
 Instead, consider verifying the health of the existing references your application has to downstream services: this might be a JMS connection to WebSphere MQ, or an initialized Kafka consumer or producer.
 If you do check the viability of internal references to downstream services, cache the result to minimize the impact health checking has on your application.

-A liveness probe, by contrast, should be very deliberate about what is checked, as a failure results in immediate termination of the process.
+A liveness probe, by contrast, can be deliberate about what is checked, as a failure results in immediate termination of the process.
 A simple HTTP endpoint that always returns `{"status": "UP"}` with status code `200` is a reasonable choice.

 ### Add support for Kubernetes Readiness and Liveness to a Swift app

 For alternative implementations, such as using **Codable** or the standard dictionary, see [Health library examples](https://github.com/IBM-Swift/Health#usage).
 Some of these implementations simplify the creation of extensible health checks with support for caching checks that are performed against backing services.
-In this case, you would want to separate the simple liveness test from the more robust, detailed readiness check.
+In this scenario, you would want to separate the simple liveness test from the more robust, detailed readiness check.

 ## Configuring readiness and liveness probes in Kubernetes